 Ed Tittel, edtittel.com

-“The best thing any person just starting out in IT can do for themselves in 2017 is to conduct a survey to explore the full extent of the profession.
+“The best thing any person just starting out in IT can do for themselves is to conduct a survey to explore the full extent of the profession.

 I’d advise looking into membership with either the Association for Computing Machinery (the ACM) or the IEEE Computer Society.

 I’d also advise trolling the big job boards such as Indeed, SimplyHired, Dice, and so forth, not necessarily to look for any specific job, but just to get a sense of what jobs are out there.

 And finally, I’d urge all of these folks to check out the body of work I’ve put together for Tom’s IT Pro on IT certifications and IT career paths, primarily through the Best IT Certifications landing page.”

 “First and foremost: pick an area you are passionate about, and just try to be the best you can be and get outside of your comfort zone.”